Wednesday, October 30, 2024

 Dir - David Cronenberg

 One of a handful of monumental independent horror films made during a boom following the American New Wave was actually one from north of the US, Canadian David Cronenberg's full-length debut Shivers.
 Also released as They Came from Within, Frissons, and The Parasite Murders, this was ground zero for the godfather of body horror.
-Though it was made under humble pretenses with some rough, amateur filmmaking touches in tow, it is brimful with profound ideas and Cronenberg was already able to create a mood of unease.
+Though it was made under humble pretenses with some rough, amateur filmmaking touches in tow, it is brimful of profound ideas and Cronenberg was already able to create a mood of unease.
 The movie is deliberately paced and many of its more shocking and gross moments have an eerie and palpable feel where things seem both ridiculous and realistic all at once.
 Pre-AIDS, its concept of parasitic sex organs evolving humans into maliciously horny zombies would only end up carrying more devastating weight as the following two decades went on.
 Plus it is no accident that it takes place in a high-rise, luxury apartment building on its own island, commenting slyly on a convenience-seeking society that is willfully cut-off from the rest of the world when things go all the way to hell.

 10. THE THING